A quick and simple template for creating 30 days worth of social media posts in 5 minutes or less!

 More Time Saved = More Time Engaged

-Being able to instantly schedule out 30 days worth of promotion for my blog posts in five minutes or less has been a total game-changer for my productivity.
+Being able to instantly generate 30 days worth of promotion for my blog post has been a total game-changer for my productivity.
 It’s almost impossible to count how many hours I’ve saved by using this one feature alone.

 The less time I have to spend writing and scheduling social media posts, the more time I can spend engaging with my community.

-This is why I highly recommend any serious blogger give CoSchedule a try.
+This is why I highly recommend every serious blogger give Agorapulse a try.

-Otherwise, just go out and crush your content promotion with my template and customize it over time to meet your own needs!
+Otherwise, just go out and crush your content promotion with the help of Social Remix!
 I’d love to hear how you end up using it.

 P.S.
 If you’re looking for a more exhaustive checklist on blog post promotion, my friend Mike Allton has written an excellent piece (complete with a checklist) which he calls Blog Promotology and it’s the most comprehensive guide I’ve seen.